zhedahht/JsInPractice/README.md

-JsInPractice_MerryChristmas
+JsInPractice
 ============

-JavaScript in Practice - Merry Christmas
+JavaScript in Practice

-Here is the sample code to display cartoon snow animation.
-Wish you merry Christmas and happy new year.

-If you are interested in what the animation looks like, please go to the link http://jsfiddle.net/zhedahht/2uD5x/.
+Here are some JavaScript sample code to facilitate learning.